 Easy Does It

 I wouldn’t blame you for thinking Blogger is no longer relevant, but Google must think otherwise.
 And I’m glad they do.
 They think enough of it to keep it up to date.
-A new post on the official Blogger blog details the changes.
+A new post on the official Blogger blog

 If you head over to Blogger via your Google account, you’ll see that it’s now totally refreshed with Material Design painted all over.
 And it’s as simple as ever, with an aesthetic that’s more crisp and clean than iceberg lettuce.